Stage one: New hires in the program start in a Health Care Support Worker position and receive workplace training and orientation to their new role.

 Step five: Weekly meetings

-HCSW attend weekly meetings via Zoom calls.
+HCSW attend weekly meetings via Teams calls.
 During these calls, HCSW discuss feedback, encourage each other with experiences that can be shared, and talk about any concerns.

 Step six: Community of practice (COP)